DC673/A03/README.md

 Now that you're on GitHub,

 + **Branch** - is a unique set of code changes with a unique name.
+By using branches, developers can make changes safely.
 Each repository can have one or more branches.
 The main branch - where all changes get merged back into, is called master.

-+ **Cloning** - Cloning is a process of creating an identical copy of a Git Remote Repository to the local machine.
++ **Cloning** - Cloning is used to create a copy of a specific repository or branch onto the local machine.
+The ability to work with the entire repository locally means all developers can work more freely.
++ **Commit** - A commit is like a snapshot of your repository.
+They work like save points within Git.
+Commits can be made to different branches and users can specify exactly what changes to include.